aditya25042005/Hackers_404/README.md

 - **python-dotenv**: For managing environment variables
 - **Google Generative AI (Gemini)**: Used to generate career suggestions via natural language prompts

-### Frontend
-- Simple command-line interface (CLI) for interaction
-- Can be extended with a web frontend using HTML/CSS/JavaScript or frameworks like React
 ## Setup Instructions

 ### 1. Clone the Repository